beejjorgensen/bgc/src/bgc_part_0300_functions.md

 independent of whatever values or variables you used as arguments when you made the function call.

-So let's look at an examnple here.
+So let's look at an example here.
 Study it and see if you can determine the output before running it:

 ``` {.c .numberLines}